 There are very few comprehensive evaluations of the financial effects of school closures.

-What little research there is on the financial impact of school closures suggests that savings are a small fraction of a district’s budget or, oftentimes, far below what was projected.
+What little research there is on the financial impact of school closures suggests that they do not bring savings, or that any savings are negligible or far below what was projected.
 This is because:

 Staff is a district’s largest budget line item, and closures often don’t meaningfully reduce staff.

-Closures sometimes cause students to leave the district, reducing the district’s overall per-pupil funding from state and federal governments.
+Closures themselves are associated with enrollment loss, reducing the district’s overall per-pupil funding from state and federal governments.

 Remaining schools often require costly renovations to accommodate new students.